Marines Fly on P-8A Poseidon during Steel Knight 2024

-Naval Aircrewman Operator 2nd Class Caleb Schoene, a Sailor assigned to Patrol Squadron 46, the ‘Grey Knights,’ sits at a mission crew workstation on a P-8A Poseidon flying over the Pacific Ocean, Dec.
+U.S. Navy Lt.
+Reagan Reitmeier, assigned to Patrol Squadron (VP) 46, talks to U.S. Marine Corps Sgt.
+Spencer Alvarez, assigned 1st Intelligence Battalion, about systems in the flight deck of a P-8A Poseidon attached to Patrol Squadron 46, the ‘Grey Knights,’ at Naval Air Station Whidbey Island, Wash., Dec.
 11, 2024.
-Marines from 1st Air Naval Gunfire Liaison Company (1st ANGLICO) and 1st Intelligence Battalion were riding with the Patrol Squadron 46 for Steel Knight 2024 to gain systems understanding and inter-branch interoperability.
+Alvarez was riding with VP-46 for Steel Knight 2024 to gain systems understanding and inter-branch interoperability.
 (U.S Navy photo by Mass Communication Specialist 2nd Class Jacquelin Frost)

 |Date Taken: